 Paramilitary personnel provide security cover for last journey of man killed in Delhi clashes

-Amid an eerie calm in northeast Delhi's Shiv Vihar, where violence raged over the last three days, 26-year-old Rahul Solanki's body was taken to a crematorium by his distraught kin and armed paramilitary personnel on Wednesday.
+Amid an eerie calm in northeast Delhi's Shiv Vihar, where communal violence broke out four days ago, 26-year-old Rahul Solanki's body was taken to a crematorium by his distraught kin and armed paramilitary personnel.
 Solanki, who was pursuing his LLB from a private college in Ghaziabad, had stepped out on Monday to buy milk.
 He died after he was shot in the right shoulder near his neck, his father Hari Singh Solanki said.

 A friend of Rahul, who was with him when he was shot, said they could not see who fired at him.
 "We saw a mob approaching us and began to run.
 We were barefeet and Rahul went to put on his slippers.
 While he was putting them on, some unidentified persons shot him dead," he said.